 Keeping Up With Naltrexone Dosages and Schedule

-Your body can take time to adjust to Naltrexone 50 mg pill.
+Your body can take time to adjust to the Naltrexone 50 mg pill.
 That’s why your addiction medicine specialists in NJ will start the treatment with half of the 50 mg film-coated tablets.

 Executive Clinical Director at ChoicePoint.